dankuck/dankuck.github.io/_posts/2021-02-26-trumans-map-4-inferential-distance.md

 In my escape, I had set sail expecting to come back to land.
 There would be another city, a lawyer, the FBI, someone I could ask for help.
 I believed in these things.

 Instead I had reached the edge of the world.
-If I was smart I would have wondered if everything else was fake.
+If I was smart I would have wondered what else was fake.

-But this place had normal things.
+But it looked like the outside world would have normal things.
 Books, gravel, PVC pipe, marketing scams, and emergency exits.
-The enormity of realizing <em>I could have been wrong but I wasn’t</em> washed over me.
-Or if maybe those were faked up for Seahaven Island, I could still walk out the door and stand under the real sky.
+I was relieved before I even knew I was worried.
+And sure, these things were destined for Seahaven Island, but I could still walk out the door and stand under the real sky.

 I looked out the little window in the door.
 There it was.
 Bright, blue, ordinary.
 There were clouds.
 And down on earth, trees in the distance.